 I also have to dedicate some time each day to piano practice, due to a few performance obligations.

-» Have you started to explore the link between Strata 3D CX 5.5 and Photoshop CS3?
+Have you explored the link between Strata 3D CX and Photoshop?
 How has that worked for you so far?

 In 3D I’m completely self-taught, basically using only the manuals, and experimenting.
 Strata has always had a marvelously intuitive interface and workflow, so it’s really easy to pick up on your own, and start doing great-looking stuff right away.